 - Resumes for all 20%+ Owners

-Additionally, if you are purchasing another dental practice with the loan proceeds, you’ll need to provide the following information about the practice being purchased:
+Additionally, if you are using the loan to purchase another dental practice, you’ll need to provide the following information about the practice being purchased:

 - Current Balance Sheet

 - Business Tax Returns (Last 2 years)